-What are the Costs of a DWI?
+What Are the Costs of a DWI?

 The costs of a DWI start immediately after the arrest, the first being any bond that is required.
 This cost is usually very minimal compared to the others associated with a DWI.

 Once you are charged, you lose your license for 30 days due to the civil revocation that is imposed when charged with a DWI.
 Under most circumstances, you are eligible for a pretrial limited driving privilege after 10 days of being charged with the DWI.
-To obtain this privilege, you must complete a substance abuse assessment, which will usually cost around $100 and you will also have to pay $100 to the court for the limited driving privilege.
+To obtain this privilege, you must complete a substance abuse assessment, which will usually cost around $100, and you will also have to pay $100 to the court for the limited driving privilege.

 What Happens 30 Days After a DWI Arrest?

-So 30 days have passed since you were charged with DWI, you may have already hired an attorney, but if you haven’t, you are probably getting ready to do so.
+So 30 days have passed since you were charged with a DWI; you may have already hired an attorney, but if you haven’t, you are probably getting ready to do so.
 A reasonable attorney’s fee to handle a DWI is going to be around $2,500.
-After these above-mentioned fees, you may find that there is a stall on the payment of costs while your case is going through the court process.
+After these above-mentioned fees, you may find there is a stall on the payment of costs while your case is going through the court process.

-If you have a hearing and you are found not guilty, then good for you.
+If you have a hearing and are found not guilty, then good for you.
 You are done paying costs for this DWI, so move on with your life and chalk this up to a lesson learned.

-If you are not so lucky and you are convicted of this DWI, then the expense of this crime is getting ready to really kick in.
+If you are not so lucky and are convicted of this DWI, then the expense of this crime is getting ready to really kick in.

 If you have the option to do community service instead of active jail time, then you will have to pay the $250 community service fee.
 Yes, that’s right folks, community service is not free.
-The judge can and will assess a fine, which is in their discretion and depends on your sentencing level.
+The judge can and will assess a fine, which is at their discretion and depends on your sentencing level.
 The minimum is usually $100, but depending on the level, someone can be assessed as much as a $4,000 fine.

 Will You Lose Your License if You Have a DWI?

-What Happens a Year After My License is Revoked?
+What Happens a Year After My License Is Revoked?

 After your year is up, you are more than ready to go to the DMV and get your license back.
-For some, the only cost incurred at this time, is the $100 restoration fee and the cost of a duplicate fee.
+For some, the only cost incurred at this time is the $100 restoration fee and the cost of a duplicate fee.
 For others, specifically those who had a blood alcohol content of .15 or higher, you have the previously mentioned DMV fees, plus the costs of interlock for at least the next year.